 Whatever industry they’re in—HVAC, plumbing, electrical, or one of more than a dozen others—when contractors begin to consider working with ServiceTitan, they’re often thinking simply about getting more organized.
 It’s not hard to understand why.
-With schedules written on white boards, and stacks of invoicing records, work orders, estimates, paper notepads, and catalogues, it’s difficult to keep everything straight.
+With schedules written on white boards, and stacks of invoicing records, work orders, estimates, paper notepads, and catalogs, it’s difficult to keep everything straight.

 Often, the owner tells us, they want to “go paperless,” or “automate” their service business.
 A field service software solution can help enable them to streamline their process for booking jobs, scheduling, dispatching, etc. But often, when they first enter the market to look at service options, they may not realize all of the other areas in their business that a field service software can improve (and ultimately help them outperform and outcompete their competitors).